lohanidamodar/flutter_appwrite_starter/README.md

 **Made with :heartbeat: from Nepal**

-A project you can clone to build your next project with Flutter + [Appwrite](https://appwrite.io).
+A project you can clone to build your next project with [Flutter](https://flutter.dev) + [Appwrite](https://appwrite.io).

-If you don't already know what Appwrite is, it's an open source Firebase alternative for Web, Mobile and Flutter applications.
+If you don't already know what Appwrite is, it's an open source self-hosted Back-End as a Service for Web, Mobile and Flutter applications.
 Learn more on [Appwrite.io home page](https://appwrite.io).

 ## Features
 1. Authentication